docknetwork/auth-server/docs/oauth2_setup.md

 ## Endpoints

-The following endpoints are exposed by the auth service for oauth2:
+The following endpoints are exposed by the auth service for OAuth 2.0:

 |  URL | Purpose  |
 | ------------ | ------------ |